-What is a Reverse Mortgage, and Who should consider it?
+What is a Reverse Mortgage, and who should consider it?

 A reverse mortgage is a good solution for senior homeowners as it provides equity for their property without immediate repayments.
 The need for this financial solution is rising among retirees looking to fund their living expenses or pay for medical care, all while staying in their homes.
 Let's delve deeper into how reverse mortgages work, their benefits, and who should consider them.